Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Experimental Evaluation

 \mypara{Reordering insights.} Our results show that UniswapV2 exposes significantly less MEV compared to UniswapV1 and Sushiswap, thanks to the huge liquidity on UniswapV2.
 It is interesting to note that some of the token pairs have negligible MEV compared to the rest.
 It turns out that all of these pairs include a stablecoin (or are both stablecoins, e.g., USDC/USDT), which exposes only small price fluctuations for users across reorderings.
 On the other hand, pairs with unstable prices (UNI, YFI, BAT) expose the highest MEV (75-175 ETH).
-On manual examination, we find that the blocks exposing huge MEV ($\sim$100 ETH) often involve a user making a big purchase of token X with token Y and being either frontrun or backrun by an arbitrager.
-We provide a deep dive into a backrunning example---one of the highest MEV instances uncovered by our tool---in Appendix~\ref{sec:deepdive}.
+On manual examination, we find that the blocks exposing huge MEV ($\sim$100 ETH) often involve a user making a big purchase of token X with token Y and being either frontrun or backrun by a bot.
+In \iffull Appendix~\ref{sec:deepdive} \else the full version of this work~\cite{fullversion}\fi, we provide a deep dive into a backrunning example---one of the highest MEV instances uncovered by our tool.